emaphp/rollup-plugin-magento2/README.md

 ## How it works

-This plugin works by virtualizing modules that correspond to modules already included in Magento 2 (ex: `jquery`, `underscore`, etc.).
-It does it by replacing the modules you declare as virtual with an additional argument to the `define` function.
+This plugin works by virtualizing modules that correspond to scripts already included on Magento 2 (ex: `jquery`, `underscore`, etc.).
+Each virtual plugin will be listed as an additional dependency on the `define` callback.
 The final result is a script compatible with RequireJS that can be easily deployed in Magento 2.

 ## Examples

 ### Simple module

 This example shows how to declare `underscore` as a virtual module.
 When a module is declared as virtual, the plugin will append it to the dependency list.
-The resulting script will also include it as an argument of the callback function.

 **main.js**